mikaelvesavuori/node-simple-webserver-gcp-terraform/README.md

 - `/src`: Node webserver
 - `app.yaml`: App Engine configuration
 - `cloudbuild.sh`: Cloud Build manifests for CI/CD with substitutions for three environments (DEV, TEST, PROD) when using Compute Engine
-- `cloudbuild.appengine.sh`: Cloud Build manifests for CI/CD with substitutions for three environments (DEV, TEST, PROD) when using App Engine (NB.
-Not used with Terraform!
-Provided as a reference example)
+- `cloudbuild.appengine.sh`: Cloud Build manifests for CI/CD with substitutions for three environments (DEV, TEST, PROD) when using App Engine
-- `cloudbuild.run.sh`: Cloud Build manifests for CI/CD with substitutions for three environments (DEV, TEST, PROD) when using Cloud Run (NB.
-Not used with Terraform!
-Provided as a reference example)
+- `cloudbuild.run.sh`: Cloud Build manifests for CI/CD with substitutions for three environments (DEV, TEST, PROD) when using Cloud Run
 - `deploy-gae.sh`: Quick helper script to deploy and build the Docker file of the app to App Engine
 - `Dockerfile`: Packages up your app the right way, exposes port 443 (HTTPS) publicly
 - `setup.sh`: Creates a GCP project for you